h2oai/h2o-3/h2o-docs/src/product/starting-h2o.rst

 Web Server
 ^^^^^^^^^^

-The web server IP is auto-configured in the same way as internal communication IP, nevertheless the created socket listens on all available interfaces.
-A specific API can be specified with the ``-web_ip`` option.
+By default, the web server IP is auto-configured in the same way as internal communication IP, nevertheless the created socket listens on all available interfaces.
+A specific IP can be specified with the ``-web_ip`` option.

 Options
 '''''''